-1. Mandate the transitional standard as an Australia-only standard in the Food Standards Code (effectively continuation of the status quo).

-2. A new standard based on the country of origin provisions of the Australian ACCC and New Zealand CC - e.g. the "made in" and "product of" provisions - allowing firms to flexibly meet these provisions, and continuing limited regulation of unpackaged foods as set out in the transitional standard.
+- 1. Make the transitional standard a permanent standard in the Food Standards Code (effectively continuation of the status quo with broad CoOL provisions applying to Australia only and limited provisions for wine and wine products applying to New Zealand). - 2.
+A new standard based on the country of origin provisions of the Australian ACCC and New Zealand CC e.g. the "made in" and "product of" provisions allowing firms to flexibly meet these provisions, and continuing limited regulation of unpackaged foods as set out in the transitional standard.